🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Having access to a large amount of high-quality plant material gives you more flexibility to experiment with different types of pressing and to get a feel for how different source material reacts differently between the plates.

 Depending on your goals, you could use an entire harvest exclusively for producing bubble hash, which you can then press to make incredibly pure rosin, and you can even experiment with fresh-frozen varieties (freezing buds immediately after harvest and then using the frozen material in ice water extraction to create bubble hash).
-Or, you could use half of the harvest for hash, and half for dry sift, or any combination of the above.

 More cannabis material offers more opportunity to create various types of source material which yields different results.
 Only by trying them all will you know what works best for you and your set up.